soldair/level-live-stream_issues_7/README.md

 using multilevel.  when trying to serialize the sublevel object to send to a client we blow the stack.

-it is not the expected behavior for the prefix key to bubble out of level-hooks
+it may not be the expected behavior for the prefix key to bubble out of level-hooks its certainly not the expected behavior for it to be sent from pull-level its never the expected behavior for this to be emitted as data from level-live-stream